Cookies on this site

 *Certain restrictions apply.
 This card may reduce out-of-pocket expenses.
 Must be 12 years of age or older to be eligible, and a legal guardian over 18 years of age must redeem the card for patients aged 12 to 17.
 You are not eligible if you are enrolled or you participate in any state or federally funded health care program (eg, Medicare, Medicaid, etc).
 Click here for Full Terms and Conditions and Eligibility Requirements or call 1-877-678-7494 between 8:30 AM and 8:30 PM (Eastern), Monday through Friday.

 References: 1.
 Enstilar® [prescribing information].
 LEO Pharma Inc. 2.
 IQVIA NPA MAT January 2021 [February 2020 – January 2021].
 3. Lebwohl M, Kircik L, Lacour J-P, et al. Twice-weekly topical calcipotriene/betamethasone dipropionate foam as proactive management of plaque psoriasis increases time in remission and is well tolerated over 52 weeks (PSO-LONG trial).
 J Am Acad Dermatol.
 2020;S0190-9622(20)32625-32625.

 Enstilar® (calcipotriene and betamethasone dipropionate) Foam is indicated for the topical treatment of plaque psoriasis in patients 12 years and older.
 Gently rub in Enstilar Foam to affected areas once daily for up to 4 weeks.
 Discontinue use when control is achieved.
-Instruct patients not to use more than 60 grams every 4 days.
+The maximum dose should not exceed 60 grams every 4 days.

 IMPORTANT SAFETY INFORMATION